FAQ

 What is Ctrl Alt?

-When Did Ctrl Alt Start?
+When did Ctrl Alt start?

 Where is Ctrl Alt based?

-How Is Ctrl Alt Unique?
+Is Ctrl Alt regulated?

 We work with asset partners who are well established in their respective fields.
 They validate that the assets are genuine and have relevant paperwork where required.

-Alternative assets are often by nature illiquid and are most suitable for longer term investment horizons.
+Tokenised assets are often by nature illiquid and are most suitable for longer term investment horizons.
 Ctrl Alt allows investors to vote on when they want to sell the underlying asset.
 If the majority want to sell then the asset is sold and the proceeds of the sale are distributed back to investors.

 Algorand